jkartoshka/chat-fe/README.md

 # Chat Frontend Application

 This is a frontend-only chat application built using React and Material UI (MUI).
-The application simulates a real-time messaging interface with features such as chat list management, user avatars, timestamp display, and message input.
+The application simulates a real-time messaging interface with features such as chat list management and basic chat functionality.

 ## Tech Stack

-React: Core framework used for building the UI.
-Material UI (MUI): UI component library used for styling and responsive design.
-MUI Grid v2: For responsive, mobile-friendly layouts.
-React Hooks: Used for state management and side effects.
-JavaScript (ES6): The main language used for logic and functionality.
+React, JavaScript (ES6), and Material UI (MUI)

 ## Installation

 To run the project locally, follow these steps:

+Make sure you have Node.js installed

 Clone the repository:

 `git clone https://github.com/jkartoshka/chat-fe.git`

 `cd chat-frontend`

-Install dependencies: Make sure you have Node.js installed, then run:
-`npm install`
+run: `npm install`

 Run the development server:
 `npm start`

 The app will be available at http://localhost:3000.

-## Usage
+## Features

 ### Existing Chats